Toronto Housing Market Outlook 2026

 Will Toronto housing prices go up in 2025?

-Toronto home prices are expected to increase moderately in 2025 due to low housing supply and strong demand.
+Toronto home prices are expected to increase moderately in 2025, driven by low housing supply and strong demand.
 Population growth and falling mortgage rates will encourage more buyers to enter the market.

 A market crash is unlikely, but affordability challenges will continue.
 Due to limited inventory and sustained demand, the market is expected to remain competitive.